 Key Findings

-Tuition for a master's program in counseling in Arizona ranges from $10,000 to $20,000 per year for in-state residents at public universities, while private institutions may charge over $30,000 annually.
+Tuition for a master's degree in counseling at public universities in Arizona ranges from about $12, 000 to $25, 000 per year for in-state students; private schools may be more expensive.

 The chart above shows the gender balance (men vs woman) for Stationary Counseling graduates in 2024 in Arizona.
 The plot shows the statistics of graduates summed over all institutions that were included in our ranking and that send the applicants information to IPEDS database.

-How long does it take to complete a Counseling degree in Arizona ?
+How long does it take to complete counseling degree in Arizona?

 The chart above shows the distribution of the citations of scientific papers affiliated to Stationary Counseling institutions in Arizona within the last 5 years.
 Each bar denotes the number of institutions with the total number of citations of published articles falling into the given interval.